Asymptotic Performance of Time-Varying Bayesian Optimization: Abstract

 \section{Abstract}

-Time-Varying Bayesian Optimization (TVBO) is the go-to framework for optimizing a time-varying black-box objective function that may be noisy and expensive to evaluate.
+Time-Varying Bayesian Optimization~(TVBO) is the go-to framework for optimizing a time-varying black-box objective function that may be noisy and expensive to evaluate, but its excellent empirical performance remains to be understood theoretically.
 Is it possible for the instantaneous regret of a TVBO algorithm to vanish asymptotically, and if so, when?
-We answer this question of great theoretical importance by providing algorithm-independent lower regret bounds and upper regret bounds for TVBO algorithms, from which we derive sufficient conditions for a TVBO algorithm to have the no-regret property.
-Our analysis covers all major classes of stationary kernel functions.
+We answer this question of great importance by providing upper bounds and algorithm-independent lower bounds for the cumulative regret of TVBO algorithms.
+In doing so, we provide important insights about the TVBO framework and derive sufficient conditions for a TVBO algorithm to have the no-regret property.
+To the best of our knowledge, our analysis is the first to cover all major classes of stationary kernel functions used in practice.